Query the audit log

 Use the time picker

-You can use the time picker to query the audit log for different time ranges.
+Use the time picker to query audit logs for different time ranges.

 1. Log on to the MongoDB console.